What is community-based tourism?

 7. Ensure safety

 As travellers are entering an unknown area, they trust upon the guide to keep them safe.
 It’s important that the guide is trained in emergency situations and also knows how to explain safety issues to the travellers.
 Thereby, hygiene and sanitation of the local community is also very important.
-Especially for experiences with food and in times of COVDID-19.
+Especially for experiences involving food and drinks.